Advantages of research data management

-In the long term there are several crucial advantages that result from designing and implementing a research data management strategy:
+In the long term, several crucial advantages result from designing and implementing a research data management strategy:

-- The visibility of your research and therefore its citation rate and reputation are improved as published data is considered as a stand-alone publication and recorded by organisations such as the Thomson Reuters Data Citation Index and other national and international databases.
+- Visibility of Research: The visibility of your research and therefore its citation rate and reputation are improved as published data on average increases the citation count of the associated journal publication and is considered a stand-alone publication by national and international databases such as the Data Citation Index.

-- A good research data management plan increases your chances of securing funding.
-Many funding organisations expect a data management plan to be included in your application.
+- Chances of Funding Success: A good research data management plan increases your chances of securing funding.
+Many international funding organisations expect a data management plan to be included in your application.
 They want to ensure that research and society will benefit from the project funding as much as possible.
-This means that the data obtained during the project should be available in a suitable form for others to use for a long time after the project has been completed.
+This means that the data obtained during the project should be available in a suitable form for others to re-use for a substantial period.

-- Publishers and journals also increasingly expect that the data on which publications are based will be made available to ensure transparency.
-This quality assurance measure improves journals’ reputations, which you also benefit from.
+- Research Transparency: Publishers and journals also increasingly expect that the data underpinning publications are available to the scientific community to ensure transparency.
 In some cases, publishers, journals and data repositories collaborate to link research data with the associated research articles.